 Affordable Housing and “density”: Golden flourishes with a variety of housing and opportunities for residents.
 In some ways we have become a victim of our own success – people want to be in Golden!
 Let’s actively engage in the conversation on how we provide appropriate opportunities without negatively impacting those of us already here.

 No “Beltway” along Highways 93, 6th Ave and 58: We beat the original toll road idea.
 We added sound berms and walls.
-And yet there is more to be done: VMR, the North Historic Neighborhood and Mitchell Elementary need improvements with a focus on mitigating noise, pollution, and traffic accidents
+There is more to be done: VMR, the North Historic Neighborhood and Mitchell Elementary need improvements with a focus on mitigating noise, pollution, and traffic accidents.

 Have a thought or question to share?
 Please reach out via the form below, I look forward to hearing from you!